[Stata] Calculating marginal effects: margins, marginsplot, and mchange commands

 This command calculates the predicted probability of the outcome variable being 1 for different levels of the variable race

 , holding all other variables at their mean values.
-The interpretation might reveal that Black and Other individuals have a higher probability of high blood pressure compared to White individuals.
+For discrete variables (such as binary indicators), the marginal effect represents the difference in the dependent variable between two distinct levels of the independent variable.
+The interpretation reveals that Black and Other individuals have a higher probability of high blood pressure compared to White individuals.

 margins, dydx(bmi) atmeans